ethereum-optimism/specs/specs/interop/derivation.md

 This instantiates a deposit context for the current block.
 - An L1 attributes transaction that sets `isDeposit = false`.
 This destroys the existing deposit context.

-These two operations wrap user deposits, such that `isDeposit = true` occurrs during the first L1 attributes transaction and `isDeposit = false` occurs immediately either after either the last user deposit, if one exists, or after the first L1 attributes transaction if there are no user deposits.
+These two operations wrap user deposits, such that `isDeposit = true` occurs during the first L1 attributes transaction and `isDeposit = false` occurs immediately after the last user deposit, if any exists, or after the first L1 attributes transaction if there are no user deposits.

 The order of deposit transactions occurs as follows: